Do you operate every day?

 Do you have half day options?

 Unfortunately not.
 The Outer Reef requires a full day to experience properly.
 Take the time to see the best of the reef, you won’t be disappointed.
-Our seasonal Whale Watching Tours are conducted in coastal waters closer to Cairns with half day options available.
+Our seasonal Whale Watching Tours are conducted in coastal waters closer to Cairns with half day options available as well as half day options to Fitzroy Island.
+We also have half day options to Green Island & the Low Isles.

-Do I need to pre-book the optional activities?
+Do I need to pre-book the Diving & Snorkelling Tours?

-No, all activities can be organised and booked once on board.
+No, but it is cheaper for you to do so.
 You may wish to speak to our friendly crew prior to selecting activities so we can suggest activities best suited to your swimming ability (or lack of).
 Pre-booking optional activities guarantees availability and also help us with crewing the boat with the right number of staff we will require for each activity.
 Cancellations by us of any pre-booked activities are always subject to a full refund.

-Milln and Flynn Reef are further out and is home to some of the best snorkelling and diving on the reef!
+Milln, Flynn & Thetford Reef are in Gunggandji Sea Country and are home to some of the best snorkelling and diving on the reef!
 You don’t want to miss getting in the water here.

 Is the reef better from Cairns or Port Douglas?